How to Turn Customer Data Into Marketing Insights with Experian

 So what exactly does that mean?

 By combining Experian data with their own data in the Lexer CDP, users are enriching their existing customer database to gain a deeper understanding of their customers and prospects.
-Our clients have new super-power segmentation abilities and can activate high-value audiences with one consolidated tool.
+Our clients have new super-power customer segmentation abilities and can activate high-value audiences with one consolidated tool.

 5 Ways to Enhance Customer Data with Experian

 Understanding the gender of your customers is imperative to delivering personalized messaging across all marketing channels — and it’s a great way to start turning customer data into marketing insights with Experian.

 For example, by adding gender to your customer and prospect profiles, you could reveal the ratio of men’s to women’s clothing sales.
 If 60 percent of transactions are for men’s clothing, 40 percent are for women’s clothing, but the actual gender split of your customer database is 80/20, then you could assume that many women are buying gifts for men (or doing their shopping for them).
 You can use this customer insight to run gifting campaigns or encourage women who bought men’s clothes to treat themselves.

 2. Target people based on where they’ve recently shopped.

 Understanding where your customers are shopping and their product preferences is advantageous when up-selling and cross-selling.